project64/project64/README.md

 ### Development Builds

 Development Builds are based off the latest source at GitHub.
-This allows you to use the latest changes straight away, though these changes may not be fully tested and have issues. **Download at your own risk.**
+This allows you to use the latest changes straight away, though these changes may not be fully tested and have issues.

 Official buildbot: https://www.pj64-emu.com/nightly-builds